Why build an airfield?

 Controlled destruction of UXO

 On 19 May 2014, a family in Baarle-Hertog found an unexploded ordnance (UXO) from World War II in their garden.
 The Belgian bomb disposal service brought the device to the airfield of Weelde, dug it in and brought it to a controlled explosion.
-As the bomb only contained a warhead of 5kg, the resulting crater was merely 5m wide and 2m deep.
+Although the bomb only contained a warhead of 5kg, the explosion dug a crater of a whopping 2m deep and 5m across.

 Aerodrome Reference Point (ARP): N51°23'39" E004°57'33".